-While the CE is a sufficiently broad concept that it offers the flexibility to be applied differently in different contexts and can accommodate a broad range of policy objectives, most of the early movement and strategic thinking on CE has come from net resource importing economies (see Tables 1 & 3).
+While the CE is a sufficiently broad concept that it offers the flexibility to be applied differently in different contexts and can accommodate a broad range of policy objectives, this review highlights that most of the early movement and strategic thinking on CE has come from net resource importing economies (see Tables 1 & 2).
 For example, while European industries consume more than 20% of the metals mined globally, European mines only produce a fraction of the global mineral supply (e.g. 1.5% of iron and aluminum and 6% of copper) (Vidal, Goffé & Arndt 2013).
-Moreover, of the 30 materials listed as critical raw materials for the EU, a majority are imported from non-EU countries.3 Japan is also highly dependent on imports of critical raw materials.
-While Japan's material footprint in 2017 was 26 thousand kilograms per capita (not far from the OECD-
+Moreover, of the 30 materials listed as critical raw materials for the EU, a majority are imported from non-EU countries.
+Japan is also highly dependent on imports of critical raw materials.
+While Japan's material footprint in 2017 was 26 thousand kilograms per capita (not far from the OECD-total of 24 thousand kg/capita), its domestic extraction used was only around 4 thousand kilograms per capita (much lower than the OECD-total of 14).4